Zoom Public Hearing: Proposed Housing Options Code Amendments

 How to comment

-This work is specific to code amendments necessary to implement two or three of the options identified above Public comments about the proposed code amendments will be accepted until the end of the public hearing, which is not yet scheduled.
-They can be mailed to email@example.com
+This work is specific to code amendments necessary to implement two or three of the options identified above.
+Public comments about the proposed code amendments will be accepted until the end of the public hearing.

-The City has issued a SEPA Determination of Non-Significance with a public comment period ending on April 21.
+The City has issued a SEPA Determination of Non-Significance for the proposed code amendments.

 Duplexes on corner lots